Raneem-AbdeHafez/Enhancing_PepperRobot_LLM/2nd_readme.md

    g. **Handle Errors**:
       Implement error-handling mechanisms in case of connection issues, timeouts, or other potential problems when communicating with the web server via Paramiko.

-5. **Ensure Compatibility**: Verify that the Pepper configuration is compatible with Python 2, as some Pepper SDKs may require Python 2 compatibility.

 Pepper's configuration for interaction with the web server is managed by `pepper_python2_code.py`, a Python 2 compatible file.
 Ensure this file is located in the same folder as Pepper's SDK for proper execution.